jina-ai/jina/docs/how-to/opentelemetry.md

 ## JCloud Support

-Currenlty OpenTelemetry is not supported by JCloud.
+Currently OpenTelemetry is not supported by JCloud.
 The features will be made available soon.
-Until then the deprecated Promtheus based {ref}`monitoring setup <monitoring-flow>` can be used.
+Until then the deprecated Prometheus based {ref}`monitoring setup <monitoring-flow>` can be used.